telusdigital/tds/packages/DecorativeIcon/SVGIcon.md

         Component: NoContract,
         usageCriteria: 'For use in value prop statements', },
+      {
-      { name: 'CartTeam'
+        name: 'CartTeam',
         Component: CartTeam,
-        usageCriteria: 'Custom icon for the Mobility CART team' },
+        usageCriteria: 'Custom icon for the Mobility CART team', },
     ]}
   />